 The written component of the comprehensive examination is usually given in a "take-home" exam format.
 Students may use their own computers and resources or complete the exam at BC.
-Students will all have the same 1.5 day period of time in which to write their exam.
-For example, questions are usually emailed to students at 7 a.m. on the exam date and answers must be emailed back by 3 p.m. the following day to the graduate office.
+Students will all have the same period of time in which to write their exam.
 Students with English as a second language are granted an additional two hours in order to complete the examination.
 The graduate office verifies receipt of the student's examination and answers.
 Comprehensive examinations and answers are reviewed by the graduate office and distributed to examination committee members for in-depth review and scoring.